kisom/plc/README.md

 and will display all steps in the evaluation, the current bindings, and the truth value of the last axiom or theorem.

+Exit the "prover" with "quit".
+Clear bindings with "clear".
+Show bindings using "bindings".

 ## Source files

 The implementation is covered in: